Popular Posts

 How often does the prime interest rate change?

-The prime rate doesn’t change on a regular schedule.
-Instead, it adjusts in response to economic factors, such as changes to the federal funds rate or significant economic events.
-In some years, the prime rate may stay the same or shift slightly.
+While the prime rate can change anytime, it doesn’t do so on a regular schedule.
+Instead, it adjusts in response to economic factors, such as changes to the federal funds rate or significant downturns.
+Sometimes, the prime rate may stay the same or shift slightly.
 In other years, the prime rate may change multiple times.

 Does the prime rate affect mortgage rates?